OSHA Heat Safety Rules for Outdoor Workers: Guide

 Accurate on-site monitoring of WBGT (Wet Bulb Globe Temperature) and heat index is crucial for protecting outdoor workers from heat-related illnesses.
 Unlike the heat index, WBGT is specifically designed for outdoor work environments.

 Regular WBGT checks are crucial for making informed decisions about adjusting work schedules, rest breaks, hydration, and other heat-related precautions.
-This proactive approach aligns with OSHA’s new heat safety regulations and demonstrates a commitment to worker well-being.
+This proactive approach aligns with OSHA’s new heat stress regulations and demonstrates a commitment to worker well-being.

 Many states have their own workplace safety rules that are approved by OSHA.
 Some of these state rules cover hazards that federal OSHA rules don’t.
 Implementing new heat safety regulations might present operational challenges for some organizations.
 Scheduling adjustments to accommodate mandatory breaks and potentially altering work practices during peak heat hours could require changes to workflow and budgeting.